Pyomo/pyomo/doc/OnlineDocs/related_packages.rst

 .. rubric:: Footnotes

-.. [#f1] Please note that the Pyomo team does not evaluate or endorse the packages listed above.
+.. [#f1] Please note that the Pyomo team does not evaluate nor
+         necessarily endorse the listed packages.